 About Sustainable Operations and Climate Change

-Through this website, visitors can learn more about our program areas, stay updated on news and events that impact parks, find sustainability and climate change web resources and links to other sustainability programs within and outside the NPS, and read legislation that guides our activities and the goals set forth in the Green Parks Plan.
+Through this website, visitors can learn more about program areas, stay updated on news and events that impact parks, find sustainability and climate change web resources and links to other sustainability programs within and outside the NPS, and read legislation that guides NPS activities and the goals set forth in the Green Parks Plan.